 It will not take too long for the dog to realise that it is getting non-reward for its behaviour and gradually the problems should subside.
 Always praise for good behaviour but do not ignore bad behaviour, act on it and be consistent and fair in all your training sessions.

-Some dogs are more stubborn, stupid, slow, control complex and pushy.
+Some dogs are more stubborn, difficult, slow, control complex or pushy.
 Therefore give the dog time to understand that non-reward is happening because of the dogs behaviour.
 Losing your temper or becoming aggressive will only set the learning curve back and probably either frighten the dog or stimulate it into bad behaviour or aggression in return.
 Remember training should be little and often.
 Always end any training session on a positive note, never ever finish on a negative.

 © Stan Rawlinson January 2009